Skip to main content

 Program Information

-This year's theme is Origins, Journeys, DestinationsHeritage and identity have long been shaped by the journeys people take.
+This year's theme was Origins, Journeys, DestinationsHeritage and identity have long been shaped by the journeys people take.
 From the movement of various ethnic groups across Europe, to massive overseas migration to the Americas, to the formation of our modern cities and suburbs, the study of genealogy and heraldry allows us to trace the preservation, destruction, and creation of all kinds of cultural identities.

 We aim to encourage exploration of the significance of journeys and migration in defining our diverse genealogical and heraldic inheritances and identities, whether in Europe, the Americas, or around the world.